Mentorship

 2. Sponsorship

-Sponsorship style of mentorship involves a senior mentor actively advocating for and promoting the career advancement of the mentee.
+Sponsorship programs involve a senior mentor actively advocating for and promoting the career advancement of the mentee.
+It’s a way for mentors to help their mentees with internal networking and could become part of an internal mobility program.

 • Benefits – Opens doors to opportunities, accelerates career growth, and provides access to influential networks.